-Cheyenne got its start in July, 1867, when General Grenville M. Dodge and his survey crew platted the site now known as Cheyenne Wyoming in anticipation of the construction of the Union Pacific Railroad through the territory.
-By the time the first track was built some four months later, 4,000 people had already migrated to the new city.
-The railroaders and first settlers were quickly joined by gamblers, saloon owners, thieves, opportunists, prostitutes, miners and cowboys, as well as legitimate business men.
-The fledgling city, busting at the seams, was a wild and lawless place during its first days so it should come as no surprise that it is said to be one of the most haunted places in Wyoming.
+Cheyenne, Wyoming, got its start in July 1867, when General Grenville M. Dodge and his survey crew platted the site now known as Cheyenne Wyoming in anticipation of the construction of the Union Pacific Railroad through the territory.
+By the time the first track was built four months later, 4,000 people had already migrated to the new city.
+The railroaders and first settlers were quickly joined by gamblers, saloon owners, thieves, opportunists, prostitutes, miners, cowboys, and legitimate businessmen.
+The fledgling city, busting at the seams, was a wild and lawless place during its first days, so it should come as no surprise that it is said to be one of the most haunted places in Wyoming.
 In the days preceding Halloween, a Cheyenne Trolley offers two tours per night for ghost hunters hungry for the tales.
-Here are but a few of the legends we’ve picked up along the way.
+Here are a few of the legends we’ve picked up along the way.

-Atlas Theatre – Built in 1887, this three story building originally held a confectionary shop on the lower level and the upper floors were utilized as office space.
+Atlas Theatre – Built in 1887, this three-story building initially held a confectionary shop on the lower level, and the upper floors were utilized as office space.
 However, in 1907, architect William Dubois was hired to convert the first floor into a theatre.
-The next year, the Atlas Theatre opened and continued to operate until 1929.
-Closed for a couple of months, it was then reopened as the Strand.
-By the mid 1950’s, the building sat abandoned until 1961, when it reopened as the Pink Pony night club.
-Remaining open for only two short years, the building again sat idle until in 1966, when the Cheyenne Little Theatre Players began to use the Atlas for live theater productions.
-In 1971, the theater company purchased the Atlas, and two years later it was placed on the National Register of Historic Places.
-Though little is known about them, the historic theatre is said to be called home to two active ghosts.
+The following year, the Atlas Theatre opened and continued to operate until 1929.
+Closed for a couple of months, it was reopened as the Strand.
+By the mid-1950s, the building sat abandoned until 1961, when it reopened as the Pink Pony nightclub.
+Remaining open for only two short years, the building again sat idle until 1966, when the Cheyenne Little Theatre Players began to use the Atlas for live theater productions.
+In 1971, the theater company purchased the Atlas, and two years later, it was placed on the National Register of Historic Places.
+Though little is known about them, the historic theatre is said to be home to two active ghosts.
 The Atlas Theatre building is located at 211 W. 16th Street.

-Deming Elementary School – Built in 1945, the school is allegedly haunted by a man he was killed in the furnace room years ago.
-At night lights are said to be seen flickering in the building and clanking noises are heard.
-Legend also has it that if you look into a window at night, you will not only see your own shadow, but another next to it that is seemingly cast by an unknown entity.
+Deming Elementary School – Built in 1945, the school is allegedly haunted by a man who was killed in the furnace room years ago.
+At night, lights are seen flickering in the building, and clanking noises are heard.
+Legend also has it that if you look into a window at night, you will see your own shadow and another next to it that is seemingly cast by an unknown entity.
 The school is located at 715 West 5th Avenue.

 St. Mark’s Episcopal Church – Cheyenne’s Episcopal congregation first held services in a small frame church in 1868.
-However, by 1886, the congregation, made up of a number of cattle barons and large ranchers, had begun to outgrow the small building and plans were made to construct a new one.
-However, the winter of 1886-87 with a very bad one and blizzards and severe cold killed many of the cattle.
+However, by 1886, the congregation, made up of several cattle barons and large ranchers, had begun to outgrow the small building, and plans were made to construct a new one.
+However, the winter of 1886-87 with a very bad one, and blizzards and severe cold killed many of the cattle.
 Without the prosperity of the ranchers, it would be more than two more years before the building was ready to hold services.
 Opened in 1888, it was still not entirely complete as the bell tower was not done and was simply capped off.

 Years later, a man came forward explaining that when the original masons were working on the tower, one of them slipped and fell to his death.
-The other, panicked that he would be deported, entombed the man’s remains in the tower wall.
+The other panicked that he would be deported or entombed with the other man’s remains in the tower wall.